 Current EMTs can also register for the WEMT module to upgrade their urban EMT to a Wilderness EMT (WEMT); while the practical session is the same for both WFRs and WEMTs, the WEMT website and tests contain more detailed anatomy, physiology and pathophysiology and WEMTs are held to a higher level of mastery during the practical session.

-March 17 to 21, 2018.
+March 16-20, 2019.
 Online materials will be sent after registration is completed.

 $665 for non-C of I students; $495 for C of I students